-The balance of the IR35 income remaining after the permitted deductions is deemed to be your salary.
-It is treated as paid on 5 April at the end of the tax year, and this is also the deadline for submitting details to HM Revenue & Customs (HMRC) under the real time reporting requirements.
-The company's NICs, your NICs and the PAYE on the deemed salary have to be paid to HMRC by 22 April following the tax year (or the 19th if you do not pay electronically).
-The £3,000 employment allowance cannot be claimed in respect of NICs payable on a deemed salary.
+Detail Deadline Deemed salary Treated as paid on 5 April - the end of the tax year.
+Submitting details to HM Revenue & Customs (HMRC) under the real-time reporting requirements.
+5 April - the end of the tax year.
+Payment of the company's NICs, your NICs and the PAYE on the deemed salary to HMRC.
+22 April for the previous tax year (19 April if you do not pay electronically).